Blogs

 Endpoint security software encompasses a range of applications and programs designed to protect devices from various cyber threats.

-• Antivirus and antimalware software: Essential for detecting, blocking, and removing malicious software, antivirus and antimalware programs continuously scan endpoints for known patterns and behaviours associated with malware.
+• Antivirus and anti-malware software: Essential for detecting, blocking, and removing malicious software, antivirus and anti-malware programs continuously scan endpoints for known patterns and behaviours associated with malware.

 • Endpoint detection and response (EDR) solutions: EDR software monitors and responds to advanced threats in real time, offering visibility into endpoint activities and enabling swift responses to potential security incidents.